PreciousIfionu/CognoRise-Infotech/Cereal Nutrition Analysis README.md

 ### Visualization: Bar Chart
 ### Analysis:

 This chart helps in comparing the caloric content across different cereals.
-Cereals like "Mueslix Crispy Blend" and "Mueslie Raisins (Dates and Almond)" have higher calorie counts compared to others.
+Cereals like "Mueslix Crispy Blend (160)" and "Mueslie Raisins 150 (Dates and Almond)" have higher calorie counts compared to others.

 ![Screenshot (134)](https://github.com/PreciousIfionu/CognoRise-Infotech/assets/166953936/28fe3772-253d-4a83-9d53-e1e889c51a0d)